gsi-cyberjapan/bp2geojson/README.md

 [proof of concept] Bunch of photos to GeoJSON, in Ruby

 ## What is this?
-bp2geojson.rb takes a directory and search for JPEG files.
+bp2geojson.rb takes a directories and search for JPEG files.

 When it sees JPEG file, it try to take GPS location data from it.